 When paying for college, sometimes, grants, scholarships, Work-Study, family contributions, and federal Direct loans are not enough to cover your expenses.
 If so, you may need to consider an alternative education loan.
 Alternative education loans should only be used as a last resort—after you have explored all your options and exhausted your eligibility for Federal Financial Aid including federal Direct loans.

 What are Alternative Education Loans?

 Alternative education loans are created and offered by private lenders, such as banks and credit unions.
 They are credit-based loans that help students "bridge the gap" between the financial aid they have been awarded and any additional amount they feel may be needed to help achieve their educational goals.
 The lender sets the terms and conditions of the loan.
-Unlike federal Stafford loans which are created and guaranteed by the federal government, alternative education loan terms vary from lender to lender.
-All students are advised to utilize all federal financial aid, including federal Stafford loans, before borrowing an Alternative Education Loan.
+Unlike federal Direct loans which are created and guaranteed by the federal government, alternative education loan terms vary from lender to lender.
+All students are advised to utilize all federal financial aid, including federal Direct loans, before borrowing an Alternative Education Loan.

 |Credit Union of Georgia||1.888.272.4665|

 |Fifth Third Bank||1.800.222.7192|